code-carol/catbot/README.md

 # 🐱 CatBot

-### A chatbot where every time you write you're feeling sad, it send back cat images so you can feel better
+### A chatbot that sends you adorable cat images every time you mention feeling sad to instantly lift your mood.

 ## 🎨 Design